 Remember that you can use American money at most establishments, but you will get Canadian money in return, so as you’re leaving don’t pay for your cup of coffee at Tim Horton’s with an American twenty.
-It’s a headache turning Canadian dollars back into U.S. dollars, take it from me.
+It’s a headache turning Canadian dollars back into U.S. dollars, even at TD Bank.
+Take it from me.

 There are some more things to know, but these are the important ones.

 Want to know more about Rogers Centre?
 Sign up here for my completely free Rogers Centre e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!